matthijscox/Blog/pages/2022-06-21-catharsis.md

 * Stopped using the app, explored mind states experimentally by myself.
 Tried to observe my own thoughts passing by.
 Tried to observe the observer.
 Accidentally found some altered mind state, got a bit scared.
 * Started reading up on deeper meditation.
 Read the book [Mastering the core teachings of the Buddha](https://slatestarcodex.com/2017/09/18/book-review-mastering-the-core-teachings-of-the-buddha/)
 * I actually stopped meditating at some point, focus entirely on my biosensor hobby during a high energy period lasting several months.
 I recall I hit some feeling that caused severe aversion, I now think it was the 'central body axis tension'; a pocket of repressed emotion.
-* I recall I did do somekind of 'micro-meditations', which created some pleasure.
-I could use it to overcome fear or exhaustion temporarily.
-But the strenght faded over time.
+* I recall I did somekind of 'micro-meditations', which create some pleasure boost.
+I could use these to overcome fear or exhaustion temporarily.
+But the strenght of the boosts faded over time, they became less effective.
 * When I got increasingly tired, I dropped the project, started meditating more and more.
 * Began reading the book ['Seeing that Frees'](https://www.goodreads.com/book/show/25172403-seeing-that-frees)
 * Followed Nick Cammarata on Twitter who talked a lot about the pleasure states (Jhana).
 Others also mentioned how embracing pleasure states and self-love helped them.